 The basic exterior look of the Emerald City of Oz was the result of a brainstorm of Cedric Gibbons, the Head of the Art Department, when he was discussing the problem of designing a unique look for Oz with production designer William Horning.
 Gibbons was looking at a German studio photo of a group of glass beakers when he had the idea to use these elements for the look of Oz.
 The idea was to make the beakers green and turn them upside down in a grouping.
 This ended up giving a unique look to Oz as seen from far away.

 Frank Morgan played key roles throughout the movie.
 His job was very laborious as he had to be fitted for each costume and tested in a variety of make-ups, wigs and mustaches.
 In different make-up and costumes he played the roles of Professor Marvel, the Doorkeeper of Oz, the Guard at the gates of the Wizard’s palace, a horse-drawn wagon cabby, and of course the Wizard of Oz himself.
 An unbelievable yet true story surrounds the frock coat he wore as Professor Marvel.
 Not finding an appropriate tattered-looking coat in the Wardrobe Department, Wardrobe personnel were sent searching in a second-hand (not yet called vintage) clothes store.
 There they picked up a rack of appropriate-looking coats.
 Frank Morgan, Victor Fleming and the wardrobe man picked out one that had the right look of well-worn gentility.
 Later on Frank Morgan looked inside and discovered an interior label with the late L. Frank Baum’s name on it.
-The coat’s authenticity was later verified by Baum’s widow Maud as well as his taylor.
+The coat’s authenticity was later verified by Baum’s widow Maud as well as his tailor.

 The heavily made-up face of Bert Lahr as the no-longer-cowardly Lion expresses the joy that this movie has given millions of people.
 The Wizard of Oz is a national treasure.